 The indigenous heritage of Alaska and adjacent regions is woven from the arts, knowledge, values, and beliefs of many cultures.
 Explore Smithsonian collections with Native tradition bearers and learn about the peoples of this northern world.

-Crossroads of Continents: Cultures of Siberia and Alaska - The rugged and remote lands and waters of the North Pacific are not at all like the barren wastelands described by early European explorers and cartographers.
-For at least the past 16,000 humans have adapted to the harsh climate of the region, making a bountiful living from the abundant natural resources of Bering Strait.
-Crossroads of Continents celebrates the wide diversity and common ancestry of these North Pacific cultures, providing an entirely new understanding of the peoples on both sides of Bering Strait.
+Crossroads of Continents: Cultures of Siberia and Alaska - For at least the past 16,000 years, humans have adapted to the harsh climate of the Bering Strait region, making a bountiful living from the abundant natural resources there.
+Crossroads of Continents celebrates the wide diversity and common ancestry of these North Pacific cultures.

 Dread History: The African Diaspora, Ethiopianism, and Rastafari - Like the Garvey Movement and other forms of pan-Africanism before it, the Rastafari fashion their vision of an ancestral homeland through a complex of ideas and symbols known as Ethiopianism, an ideology which has informed African-American concepts of nationhood, independence, and political uplift since the late 16th century.